 With that background, its not hard to imagine why Omahans decided to separate the poor, the prisoners and the nameless deaths from their regular cemeteries.
 Starting in 1887, that’s what they did at Potter’s Field.
 Following a tradition going back to biblical times, the City of Omaha started a specific burial place just outside the city’s massive new Forest Lawn Cemetery at Mormon Bridge Road and Young Streets.

 There was economic motivation, too: Starting in the 1860s, undertakers and gravediggers made money from selling bodies for early scientific experiments and medical studies.
 One of the most popular sources were Potter’s Fields across the country, and this may have influenced Omaha’s new place for these burials to happen.
-There were early Potter’s Fields in Omaha, including the most popular at the Douglas County Poor Farm along St. Mary’s Avenue where the Douglas County Hospital is located today.
+There were early Potter’s Fields in Omaha, including the most popular at the Douglas County Poor Farm along St. Mary’s Avenue where the Douglas County Health Center is located today.

 In 1887, the first burial happened at Potter’s Field when Douglas County paid the Forest Lawn Cemetery Association $4,800 for the land.
 Potter’s Field was also called the Douglas County Cemetery.
 The first burial was a man interred there in May 1887.
 The Forest Lawn Cemetery supervised burials there for the next 50 years, until March 1939, when the Douglas County Board gave this responsibility to the County Relief Director.